Ex-BBC chief steps down from high-profile job over Diana probe | Malay Mail

 Subscribe to our Telegram channel for the latest updates on news you need to know.

-LONDON, May 22 — A former BBC chief who was criticised for his “woefully ineffective” probe into Martin Bashir’s deception in securing a bombshell interview with Princess Diana today resigned as chair of Britain’s National Gallery.
+LONDON, May 23 — A former BBC chief who was criticised for his “woefully ineffective” probe into Martin Bashir’s deception in securing a bombshell interview with Princess Diana on Saturday resigned as chair of Britain’s National Gallery.

 Journalist Bashir tricked Diana into giving a 1995 BBC television interview in which she lifted the lid on her troubled marriage to Prince Charles, an independent investigation concluded on Thursday.